santiagoromero20/SentimentAnalysisApp-NLP-MCC/README.md

     - `model/ml_service.py`: Runs a thread in which it get jobs from Redis, process them with the model and returns the answers.
     - `model/settings.py`: Settings for our ML model.

+- EDA: Is the Main Notebook of the proejct where all the code is written.
+EDA and Model Evaluation is performed here.
+    - `visualization.py`: Holds the Visualization Functions.
+    - `evaluation.py`: Holds the Evaluation Functions.
+    - `text_normalizer.py`: Holds the Text Normalization functions.